SESYNC-ci/basic-netlogo-lesson/docs/_slides/overview.md

 ===

+## Model Library

-Open an existing model from the NetLogo model library to explore.
+The NetLogo model library has many examples to explore.

-Choose "Models Library" from the File menu.
+- Choose "Models Library" from the File menu.
-Open the "Biology" folder.
+- Open the "Biology" folder.
-Click on the model called "Wolf Sheep Predation".
+- Click on the model called "Wolf Sheep Predation".
-Press the "open" button.
+- Press the "open" button.

 ===